Uri-X/alu-shell/README.md

-This repository contains various shell scripts for basic operations.
+alu-shell: This repository contains various shell scripts for basic operations.